jariarkko/chokepoints/draft-iab-chokepoints-latest.md

 Therefore, when there is risk of a choke point forming, we look for other mitigations before considering constraints on the behaviour of infrastructure providers.
 This might take place through encouraging more diversity at the potential choke point, technical measures that counteract its formation, or other means.

+# Consolidation

+Obviously, much of this space is outside the scope of the IETF, it is not our role to look at economics or policies governing economic development or competition.

+But there are some technical aspects of this as well.
+First, it may be worth studying to see if there are past assumptions about the architecture of the Internet that no longer hold true.
+Second, different technical architectures may have an influence on economics-driven developments.
+For instance, standardisation in general drives more competition as it eases transition costs between suppliers.

+There may also be research questions about the state of the Internet that the research community should pay more attention to.
+For instance, research on Internet traffic flows and how those change wrt their diversity and/or concentration over time.

 # Avoid Choke Points